istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 ## Verifying Citadel is running

-[Citadel](/docs/concepts/security/#key-management) is the Istio key management service.
+[Citadel](/docs/concepts/security/#key-management) is the Istio's key management service.
 It must be up and running in order for mutual TLS to work correctly.
 Verify the cluster-level Citadel is running:

 {{< text bash >}}
 $ kubectl get deploy -l istio=citadel -n istio-system